Glencore: 1974–1994: formation and sale

 The company was founded in 1974 as Marc Rich & Co.
 AG by commodity traders Marc Rich and Pincus Green.
 In 1993, a number of Marc Rich employees, led by Claude Dauphin, left to set up another trading company, Trafigura.
 In 1994, after failing to take control of the zinc market and losing $172 million, Rich was forced to sell his majority share in the company to Glencore International, the commodities trading and industrial company.
 Glencore's name is an abbreviation of "Global Energy Commodity Resources".

 2005: dealings with "rogue states"

 The Australian Broadcasting Corporation's Radio National reported in 2005 that Glencore "has been accused of illegal dealings with rogue states: apartheid South Africa, USSR, Iran, and Iraq under Saddam Hussein", and has a "history of busting UN embargoes to profit from corrupt or despotic regimes".
-Specifically, the CIA found that Glencore had paid $3,222,780 in illegal kickbacks to obtain oil in the course of the UN oil-for-food programme for Iraq.
+Specifically, the CIA alleged Glencore had paid $3,222,780 in illegal kickbacks to obtain oil in the course of the UN oil-for-food programme for Iraq.
 The company denied these charges, according to the CIA report quoted by ABC.